-- An Activities/Athletic Code violation will result from the following: - o Positive screen - o Refusal to participate in testing - o Tampering with the urine collection process - Students will be ineligible for participation in athletics, co-curricular activities, and/or to obtain a parking permit for a failure to complete the "Arrowhead Union High School District Random Drug Testing Program Consent Form" or repeated failure to participate in the testing program.
+- A. An Activities/Athletic Code violation will result from the following; - a. positive screen, - b. refusal to participate in testing, - c. tampering with the urine collection process. - B. Students will be ineligible for participation in athletics, co-curricular activities, and/or to obtain a parking permit for a failure to complete the "Arrowhead Union High School District Random Drug Testing Program Consent Form" or repeated failure to participate in the testing program.